vercel/next.js/docs/guides/building-forms.md

 - `minLength`: Decides the minimum length for the text data string.
 - `maxLength`: Decides the maximum length for the text data string.

-Let's modify the form w.r.t. to these attributes:
+The following example shows using these attributes:

 ```html
 <!-- HTML Form with Built-in Validation -->